zlockewtg/RLinf/docs/source/index.rst

 **RLinf is unique with:**

-- Model-to-Model Flow: a new paradigm M2Flow, which executes macro-level logical flows through micro-level execution flows, decoupling logical communication (programmable) from physical communication (fine-grained and schedulable).
+- Macro-to-Micro Flow: a new paradigm M2Flow, which executes macro-level logical flows through micro-level execution flows, decoupling logical workflow construction (programmable) from physical communication and scheduling (efficiency).

 - Embodied Agent Support